ETO Logo

 What is this dataset?

-The Merged Academic Corpus (MAC) contains detailed information on over 270 million scholarly articles.
-It combines data from public and private sources to achieve an unmatched view of the global literature, covering every country in the world and the large majority of known articles.
-The MAC is maintained by CSET and ETO and is not publicly available due to licensing restrictions.
+The Merged Academic Corpus (MAC) contains detailed information on over 260 million scholarly articles, combining data from public and private sources to achieve an unmatched view of the global literature.
+The MAC is maintained by CSET and ETO and is not publicly available in raw form due to licensing restrictions.

 Which ETO products use it?